waprin/waprin.github.io/_posts/2015-5-21-introducing-tox.md

   alcoholic 20th-century American writers is pretty limited.
 And even if I ended up on the West Coast, I think I'll always have some New York in me.
-So while for now I'll have to substitute my Big Apple for a kale smoothie - Gotham Coder is back.
+So while for now I'll have to substitute my Big Apple with a kale smoothie - Gotham Coder is back.

 ## Introducing Tox, The Python Test Automation Framework